-An ethical approach to any practice means choosing materials and using methods that will reduce your impact on the environment and increase your business’ social sustainability.
+An ethical approach to any practice means choosing materials and using methods that will reduce your impact on the environment and increase your business’

 If something is socially sustainable, it provides sustained access to social resources, human and cultural rights to all people towards the safe and equal growth of society.

 Further reading on sustainability and social development:Integrated Network for Social Sustainability, Definitions UNESCO, Culture and Human Rights United Nations 2015 Sustainable Development Goals United Nations General Assembly Reports on Social Development

 Ethical jewellery and silverware are made with materials that are sourced responsibly and have been

 The terms fair trade, fair-trade or ‘fairly traded’ are typically used to mean economic justice for people that have been historically taken advantage of by other people, companies or governments.
 However, these terms are used to describe a variety of things that are not always tied to real regulations or policies.
 These terms should not be confused with the registered and protected term, Fairtrade, which is an organisation owned by the international Fairtrade system.
 For more information about the company Fairtrade see our key organisations page.